Play EOS-503 for FREE HERE.

-EOS-503 is an in-development browser-based game for teaching and assessing educator problem solving, built around a combination of contemporary learning theory and instructional technology integration skills.
+EOS-503 is a browser-based game for teaching and assessing educator problem solving, built around a combination of contemporary learning theory and instructional technology integration skills.
 It encourages players to explore a fictitious space station, hone their communication skills with a diverse set of stakeholders, and overcome richly-authentic challenges grounded in the TPACK model and ISTE Standards.

-By ‘richly-authentic challenges,’ we mean that educators are provided an opportunity to solve realistic problems the way they would actually solve them in the real world.
+By “richly-authentic challenges,” we mean that educators are provided an opportunity to solve realistic problems the way they would actually solve them in the real world.
 This is achieved through three primary pillars of design:

-- Situating various learning theories in a context where their application makes ‘real world’ sense;
+- Situating various learning theories in a context where their application makes real-world sense;

 - Demonstrating the consequences of adopting particular instructional technologies through particular pedagogical worldviews (as defined by the TPACK model and ISTE standards); and